NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - RA
     - Does not have to complete a run animation loop first
     - Projectiles appear one frame later
-    - Changed position of projectile spawn
+    - Changed position of projectile spawn (TODO: Back to vanilla?)
 - GRKnJ changed to be a mid from a high
 - Flip has five additional frames of recovery